Purpose of Biology Program

 The Marine Biology track focuses on organisms in marine and coastal systems.
 Students choosing this track will be preparing for careers in fisheries and aquaculture, coastal/marine resource management and conservation, outdoor recreation, and aquatic science.

-Choose 12-15 hours of approved electives.
+Choose 23-24 hours of upper division electives.
 A total of at least 120 hours is required to graduate with the B.S. degree.

 C. Cell/Molecular Biology Track

 The Cell/Molecular Biology track focuses on the chemical, cellular, and tissue levels of biological organization.
 Students choosing this track will be preparing for careers in biotechnology and healthcare professions, research laboratories, biological/pharmaceutical manufacturing and quality control, agricultural testing, and health- or biotechnology-related sales.
 This track also prepares students for graduate studies in biology, biotechnology and health-related sciences.

 I. Cell/Molecular Biology Core Courses (15 Sem.
 Hrs.):